Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Double charges

 where we recall that $\Theta(t) \equiv \int_0^t \mathrm{d}t'\, \rho_q(t')$.
 Hence, the asymptotic behaviour of $\eta(t)$ is directly determined by the asymptotic behaviour of $\rho_q(t)$.
 In order to derive this behaviour, we require the expansions of $I_n(x)$ and $K_n(x)$ for small values of the argument $x$~\cite{Abramowitz1965}:

 where $\gamma\simeq 0.5772$ is the Euler--Mascheroni constant.
 These expansions allow us to deduce that

 independent of the initial conditions and independent of the initial rapid decay of double monopoles.
-The subleading term $\propto 1/t^2$ depends on this short-time dynamics through $\log y_0$ and through $c$.
+The subleading term $\propto 1/t^2$ depends on the short-time dynamics through $\log y_0$ and through $c$.
 Correspondingly, for sufficiently large times,

 The constant of proportionality is slightly renormalised in the presence of double charges since the asymptotic expansion of the second term in~\eqref{eqn:eta1-solution} depends on $\int_0^\infty \mathrm{d}t\, e^{\mc{R}\Theta}\dot{\rho}_q$, which in turn depends on the full time-dependence of $\rho_q(t)$, including its short-time dynamics.
 However, the \emph{exponent} $\nu$ is insensitive to such details [being determined by the exponents of the leading terms in~\eqref{eqn:asymptotic-expansion-free-density} and~\eqref{eqn:renormalised-eta-decay}], and the scaling arguments presented in the main text remain robust to the addition of doubly occupied sites.
 That is, the precise value of the plateau is sensitive to the addition of double monopoles into the model, but the finite size scaling exponent $\nu = 3\mc{R}/\mc{K}$ remains unchanged.